 GLUTAMINE Side Effects & Safety

-Adults should avoid using more than 40 grams of glutamine daily.
-Children, age 3 to 18, should not be given doses that are larger than 0.65 grams per kg of weight per day.
-Not enough is known about the safety of higher doses in children.
+Special Precautions & Warnings:Children: Glutamine is POSSBILY SAFE when taken by mouth appropriately.
+Children aged 3 to 18 years should not be given doses that are larger than 0.7 grams per kg of weight daily.
+Not enough information is known about the safety of higher doses in children.

 Severe liver disease with difficulty thinking or confusion (hepatic encephalopathy): Glutamine could make this condition worse.
-Don’t use it.
+Do not use it.